Rojin1993/SRGAN_Pytorch/README.md

 # SRGAN_Pytorch
 Firstly, create low-resolution images from high resolution.
 For this step, simply use the `resize.py` file.
 Please note that high-resolution images are located in the HR folder, and the LR2 folder contains the low-resolution images.
 The width and height of images are reduced by half using the bicubic method.
 You can adjust this according to your requirements.
 To test this method on low-resolution images, utilize the `SRGANtest.ipynb` file.
 Pay attention to the following warnings to obtain accurate results.
 After cloning the GitHub repository to your Google Drive, navigate to the 'inference.py' and for --inputs and --outputs, choose the location and name of the low resolution image and super resolution result respectively.
-Now, you can execute the last part of SRGANtest.ipynb.
+Now, you can execute the last part of 'SRGANtest.ipynb'.
 As I tested this method on noisy images, I added the code for adding noise in the 'NoisyImages.ipynb' notebook.
 The first cell contains Gaussian noise, and the second cell adds 'salt and pepper' noise to the images.